Enabling the Support for ODBC Sources When the Virtual DataPort Server Runs on Linux¶

 Follow these steps to enable this feature:

-Log into the user account you will use to launch the Virtual DataPort server.
+Connect to the host where Denodo is installed.
+Log in with the user account you will use to launch Virtual DataPort.

 Check that these files exist:

 The path to these files may change depending on the Linux/Unix distribution.

 Edit the file

 With this change in the value of the variable